 Taxes and early 401(k) withdrawal penalty

 There also is an immediate cost to cashing out.
 For one, it can generate a large tax bill.
-Your plan administrator typically automatically withholds 20% of your balance and sends it directly to the IRS to cover the taxes you may need to pay on that withdrawal.
+Your plan administrator is typically required to automatically withhold 20% of your withdrawal and send it directly to the IRS to cover the taxes you may need to pay on that withdrawal.
 “That means you just gave the IRS a huge chunk of the money you’ve been saving for years,” says Hevert.
 “That’s money you’re no longer saving for retirement.”

 In addition to federal and state income tax, investors younger than 59½ who cash out have to pay a 10% early withdrawal penalty.
 The potential result: Cashing out $50,000 in 401(k) savings may leave just $35,000 in cash after 20% withholding and a 10% early withdrawal penalty.

 As the graph right shows, cashing out of a 401(k) occurs with greater frequency among younger savers.

 Fortunately, there are easy alternatives to liquidating your 401(k) that keep your savings intact—and, potentially, growing.
 If you’ve left a job and are considering what to do with your 401(k), here are the options:

 A traditional IRA rollover.
 In both traditional 401(k) and IRA accounts, contributions and earnings can grow tax free until you begin making withdrawals, when you’ll pay income tax on those distributions.